by Tracy C. Brown

 We drove down to Alabama as tourists to check out Russell Cave, the Marshall Space Flight Center, and Moundville.
 For reading on the trip, I took along my newly purchased copy of Paula L.W.
 Sabloff’s book Conversations with Lew Binford: Drafting the New Archaeology.
 The book was very good reading and provided some really interesting insights into the early life and career development of the so-called “Father of Processual Archaeology.”
-Paula and Lew had been close friends for many years, and the book was expectedly a very warm, loving, and generous treatment of the aging archaeologist and his ideas.
-Because it was such a well-written and insightful book, I sent an e-mail message to Paula to let her know how much I had enjoyed reading it, and she responded that she rarely received “fan mail” about her writings and that she very much appreciated it.
+Paula and Lew had been close friends for many years, and the book was, as expected, a very warm, loving, and generous treatment of the aging archaeologist and his ideas.
+Because it was such a well-written and insightful book, I sent an e-mail message to Paula to let her know how much I had enjoyed reading it, and she responded that she rarely received fan mail about her writings and that she very much appreciated it.

 Some of you may recall the first few years of the CBS news magazine 60 Minutes and the famous “Point-Counterpoint” debates on issues of the day between James J. Kilpatrick and Shana Alexander.
 They were the stuff of legend and were often parodied on Saturday Night Live.
 The whole thing was based on the premise that there are at least two sides to every story.

-How do you feel about the content of this fairly recent article?
-Click “Reply” at the head of this post and let us know by making a comment on it.
+How do you feel about the content of that fairly recent article by Alice Kehoe.
+Please click “Reply” at the head of this blog article and let us know by making a comment on it.